mckennapsean/dissertation/content/02-background.md

 Many researchers have explored the general act of decision-making in design.
 A detailed model by Christiaans and Almendra captures both the mindset and strategies of designers, such as problem-driven versus solution-driven
-\al{example of? what is this?, along with specific operationalization of that mindset, or how decisions get made by an individual or a team, such as autocratic versus autonomic [@Christiaans2010].
+\al{example of? what is this?}, along with specific operationalization of that mindset, or how decisions get made by an individual or a team, such as autocratic versus autonomic [@Christiaans2010].
 Similarly, Tang et al. divide design decisions into three groups: planning, problem space, and solution space